glass-dev/glass/docs/examples/2_advanced/plot_s4_galaxies.rst

 the intrinsic galaxy ellipticity and the resulting shear with some auxiliary functions.

-The focus in this example is mock catalogue generation using auxiliary functions built for simulating Stage-IV galaxies.
+The focus in this example is mock catalogue generation using auxiliary functions built for simulating Stage IV galaxy surveys.

 ..
 GENERATED FROM PYTHON SOURCE LINES 15-26